REmatchChile/REmatch-docs/tutorial.md

 ## Multimatch by using disjunctions or optionals

+- `!x{e}|!y{e}`: use different set of variables in disjunctions
+- `!x{e}?`: use optional over variables

-We end by explaining how to use disjunctions or optionals for multicapturing.
-These two operators are useful for capturing empty list of spans when we have several alternatives.
-The best operator for illustrating this feature is optional.
-Recall that our emails list have two or three subdomains.
-Then a user may want to extract the last two subdomains in the variable `subdomains`, and the first subdomain in a fresh variable, called `extrasubdomain`.
-Note that this may, or may not exists, and then optional `?` is useful for this task.
+We end by explaining how to use disjunction or optional for multimatch capturing.
+These two operators are helpful for capturing an empty list of spans when we have optional data that is not present. , Of course, the best operator for illustrating this feature is optional `?`.
+Recall that our emails in the list may have two or three subdomains.
+Then a user may want to extract the last two subdomains in the variable `subdomains`, which always appear, and the first subdomain in a fresh variable called `extra subdomain.` Note that this third subdomain may or may not exist, and the optional `?` is useful for this task.
 Let's see this with the following query (try it [here]):

     @(!extrasubdomain{\w+}\.)?!subdomains{\w+}\.!subdomains{\w+}(\n|$)

-If we run this query over the data, we can see that, when an email has two subdomains, the variable `extrasubdomain` has an empty list of spans, and instead, it has a span when the email has three subdomains.
-This is a clear example of an optional information, that we can capture with a multimatch when it exists.
+If we run this query over the data, we can check that when an email has two subdomains, the variable `extrasubdomain` has an empty list of spans, and instead, it has a span when the email has three subdomains.
+This is a clear example of optional information that we can capture with a multimatch when it exists.
+One can think of several use cases where optional data appears, and then, a variable plus `?` helps to extract this data when it is available.